-Ok.
-That was fun right?
-Our FIRST EVER VIDEO OMG!
-I learned a whole lot about making videos while making that video.
-Wow.
-We are really excited to have more and more videos with better and better stuff.
-You guys just wait.
-Anyway, now that you know how to properly clean and artichoke you should make this simple Grilled Artichoke recipe.
+Ok!
+Now that you know how to properly clean and artichoke you can make this simple Grilled Artichoke recipe.
 We paired ours with clarified butter (obvious and delicious choice), and garlic aioli.
 Delicious.

 4 cleaned globe artichokes

 1 orange, juiced

 2 sprigs oregano

 3 juniper berries

 1/2 juice of lemon